 In addition, the e-delivery note application was introduced in 2020.
-Currently, it is obligatory for e-invoice registered users with TRY 25 million gross sales revenues in 2018, 2019 and 2020, and with TRY 10 million gross sales revenues in 2021 and following years.
+Currently, it is obligatory for e-invoice registered users with TRY 10 million gross sales revenues in 2023 and following years.
 Also, taxpayers with EPDK licenses under SCT List I and those producing sugar under the Sugar Law etc. are obliged to use the application as well.

-In accordance with the Tax Procedural Law. legal documents, records and ledgers shall be stored for 5 years (note that the storage period is 10 years according to the Turkish Commercial Code).
+In accordance with the Tax Procedural Law, legal documents, records and ledgers shall be stored for 5 years (note that the storage period is 10 years according to the Turkish Commercial Code).
 For electronic documents such as e-Invoices and e-Ledgers, the primary storage shall be done in Türkiye.
 Documents that are issued electronically shall be kept in the electronic environment, while those issued on paper shall be kept on paper.